← Back to Blog·Mar 16, 2026·10 min read

 Funnel Analysis

-Both tools support multi-step funnels, but Mixpanel's funnel builder offers more configuration options.
-You can set custom conversion windows (e.g., “completed within 7 days”), add exclusion steps, compare funnels across time periods, and break down conversion rates by any user or event property.
-The visualization options include bar charts, trend lines, and step-by-step breakdowns.
+Both tools support multi-step funnels, but Mixpanel's funnel builder offers more configuration: custom conversion windows, exclusion steps, time-period comparisons, and breakdowns by any user or event property.

-PostHog's funnels are capable and improving rapidly, but the builder is not yet as feature-rich as Mixpanel's.
-For teams where funnel optimization is the primary use case, Mixpanel's depth is a meaningful advantage.
+PostHog's funnels are capable and improving rapidly, but not yet as feature-rich as Mixpanel's for teams where funnel optimization is the primary use case.

 Cohort Analysis

-Mixpanel excels at behavioral cohort creation.
-You can define cohorts based on complex compound conditions — users who performed event A within 3 days of signup, did not perform event B, and have property X equal to a specific value.
-These cohorts can be used across all reports, creating a powerful analytical workflow.
+Mixpanel excels at behavioral cohort creation with complex compound conditions — users who performed event A within 3 days of signup, did not perform event B, and have property X equal to a specific value.

-PostHog supports cohorts with property and event-based filters, but the condition builder is less granular.
-For teams doing sophisticated segmentation and lifecycle analysis, Mixpanel's cohort engine is more mature.
+PostHog supports cohorts with property and event-based filters, but the condition builder is less granular for sophisticated segmentation.

 Pricing Comparison